DynamiteAI/dynamite-nsm/docs/installation/01_overview.md

 ---

-> ⚠️ `root` access is needed as `dynamite` will need to be able to install and uninstall services within the
+> ⚠️ `root` access is needed as `dynamite` will need to be able to install and uninstall services.
-> Dynamite stack, and perform privileged operations like user creation and `systemctl` management.

 `dynamite-nsm` is a [Python3.7+](https://www.python.org/downloads/) compatible package that can be installed directly through [pip](https://pip.pypa.io/en/stable/installing/).